IAmAnthem/CanineCalculations/ReadMe.md

 Sufficiency                    36
 Targeting                      40
 Toughness                      49
-Subtotal                       700 - 728
+TOTAL                          700 - 728
 Overall                        721 - 725
 ```
 - Continue to refine calculations, select 1 to add another comparison
 - Select known pet # 2 - Cover Rocker
 - Paste in the comparison block for COVER in the Validation-UnknownToKnown.txt file
-- Hit `ENTER` for calculations to be performed
+- Click *Process Comparison*  for calculations to be performed
   - Notice we've solved more numbers! `--- --- STATUS: Solved 13 of 17 --- ---`
-- Select Option 3 for the report again
+- Review the output again
 ```
 Name                           dummy
 Alertness                      29